lanl/LCC/docs/sphinx-src/source/BUILD.rst

 Cutting using planes
 #####################

 A crystal shape can also be cut using planes.
-This could be usefull to comput a Wolff type of crystal shape by listing the planes and the surface energies or just for creating a "slab" to study a particular surface.
+This could be usefull to comput a Wulff type of crystal shape by listing the planes and the surface energies or just for creating a "slab" to study a particular surface.
 An example of cutting by planes is provided as follows: